erictompkins/page-shots/README.md

 > **NOTE: The contents of the JSON file needs to be valid JSON.
 Use double quotes instead of single quotes.**

+Validate your JSON at [jsonlint.com](https://jsonlint.com/) if you're having any troubles.

 ### JSON Options

 Below is a description of each of the JSON keys that you can set values for.